IftikharSikder/Module_7_live_test/README.md

 # Module_7_live_test
-•       Create a Flutter application that consists of a stateful widget called CounterApp.
+A Flutter application that consists of a stateful widget called CounterApp.

+App Includes:
 •       The CounterApp should display a counter value and two buttons: "Increment" and "Decrement".

 •       Both buttons should be in a Row and have different sizes (responsive).